Connect with others who understand.

 • Shallow breathing

-• Stool with fat it in (an oily film after having a bowel movement)
+• Stool with fat in it (an oily film after having a bowel movement)

 • Unexpected weight loss